graffou/agravic/README.md

 ## Provided example (small risc-V SoC based on Giorno core)
 A risc-V SoC example is provided to demonstrate the platform capabilities, for simulation and rtl generation as well.

-The SoC is composed of the Giorno risc-V core (custom design based on rv32i instruction set), two 24kB RAMs (instruction and data), a peripheral block (just 32 GPIOs ouput-only and the printf port for now), and a very simple UART interface (no DMA, half duplex).
+The SoC is composed of the Giorno risc-V core (custom design based on rv32i instruction set), two 24kB RAMs (instruction and data), a peripheral block (used as printf port for now), a very simple UART interface (half duplex), DMA controller (for the UART only) and an HDMI console.
+An SDRAM controller is provided but is not functional yet, its projected use is for HDMI bitmap mode.

 * The Giorno core does not support interruptions and timers yet.
 * However, building binaries using a standard bare-metal gcc toolchain seems to be working so far.